HugoFRN/separate_shapefile/README.md

 The script accept differents arguments:

-    -a attribute : Name of the attribute to look for in the shapefile (SIFRA_KMRS or SNAR_BEZEI per example) -f crop_id_file : (OPTIONAL) Path to the txt file containing the crops id (ie translate to id in the shapefile into the corresponding name)
+    -a attribute : Name of the attribute to look for in the shapefile (SIFRA_KMRS or SNAR_BEZEI for example) -f crop_id_file : (OPTIONAL) Path to the txt file containing the crops id (ie: translate the id in the shapefile into the corresponding name)
-    -cg crop_group_file : (OPTIONAL) Path to the yaml file containing the differents crops groups.
+    -cg crop_group_file : (OPTIONAL) Path to the yaml file defining the differents crops groups.
 If not given, will separate every crop found
     -o output_dir : Path to the output directory (default to ./)
     input_file: Path to input shapefile

-####Example:
+#### Example:

 The command used for the Austrian shapefile: